Library Resource Access

 Visiting scholars, emeriti, and OUHCOM CORE program members: please contact Libraries staff to request access.

-If you don’t fall into one of the above categories, access for the public is available at specific computers in Alden Library and the Music and Dance Library; ask at the Help Desk.
+If you don’t fall into one of the above categories, access for the public is available at specific computers in Alden Library and the Music and Dance Library; ask at the Service Desk.
 Here are some other options for electronic access that don’t require travel to the library.
 You may also wish to see who is eligible for borrowing privileges and what that includes.

 Note: Some electronic resources may be restricted to specific Ohio University campuses.
 If you are attempting to access a resource that is not licensed for your campus, you may not be granted access.